 Ensembles at St Olaf

-St Olaf is well known for their award winning ensembles.
-With 7 Choirs, 2 Orchestras, 2 Concert Bands, 3 Jazz Bands, and a variety of chamber ensembles there is a place for everyone to find a musical home.
+St Olaf is well known for their award-winning ensembles.
+With seven choirs, two orchestras, two concert bands, three jazz bands, and a variety of chamber ensembles, there is a place for everyone to find a musical home.

 Future Ole Musicians